timg456789/income-calculator/README.md

 ### Biweekly Income
 Income accrued on a 14 day interval determined by an initial start date.
 Biweekly income is detailed in docs/README.md under the **Income - Accruals** section.

+### Day
+More formally known as a `UTC day` is a constant 86,400 seconds or 86,400,000 milliseconds.

 ### Net Income
 Income after expenses.